beharavenkatasatyaprasad/covid-tracker-Webapp/README.md

 ## The Webapp

-This app is to integrate myself with the [Covid API](https://corona.lmao.ninja/docs/) to pull country data and display it like in the designs.
+This app is to integrate myself with the [Covid API](https://corona.lmao.ninja/docs/) to pull country data and display it.

 I have used any JavaScript on the front-end to develop this particular Webapp.